Reviews You Can Rely On

 gearlab tested logo

-We purchased 13 of the best electric commuter bikes and measured their range, power output, ride quality, user interface, and more.
+Since 2018, we have tested over 50 electric commuter bikes and ridden over 10,000 miles.
+We measure their range, power output, ride quality, user interface, and more.

-If you are looking for a different category of electric bike, be sure to check out our extensive review options like our favorite budget electric bikes or the best electric mountain bikes.
+We've tested many types of electric bikes.
+Be sure to check out our extensive review options like our favorite budget electric bikes or the best electric mountain bikes.

 Editors' Choice Award